Fokoue22/jenkins-docker-ci-cd-pipeline/README.md

 6. Go down to `Pipeline` at `at the edge of Script` and motified it as shown below
 7. Update the Souce stage credentail with your own `Generate Pipeline Script` done above
 8. Save and run your build by clicking on `Build Now`
+9. Optional: let add `${BUILD_NUMBER}` to our code copy from `Global Variable Reference`.
+This will automaticatly add the version number to our dockerhub.
 ```
 pipeline {
     agent any